Insuring Success: The Crucial Function of Certificates of Insurance

 "By understanding the significance of COIs, housing organizations can navigate the complexities of insurance more effectively, foster trust in business relationships, and protect themselves from potential financial liabilities," Ziegenbalg said.

-Have more questions on COIs, or need to request a certificate of insurance?
+Do you have more questions on COIs, or do you need to request a certificate of insurance?
 Contact your HAI Group account executive today.

 This article is for general information only.
 HAI Group makes no representation or warranty about the accuracy or applicability of this information for any particular use or circumstance.
 Your use of this information is at your own discretion and risk.
 HAI Group and any author or contributor identified herein assume no responsibility for your use of this information.
 You should consult with your attorney or subject matter advisor before adopting any risk management strategy or policy.